 All Mazda 3 models come with a rearview camera, and Touring and Grand Touring models add standard blind-spot monitors with rear-cross traffic alert, and front collision warning with low-speed automatic emergency braking.
 Optional safety equipment includes active lane control and automatic headlights and high beams.

-Outward visibility in the Mazda 3 isn't especially good considering its upwardly curved window line and thick door pillars.
+Outward visibility in the Mazda 3 isn't especially good considering its upwardly curved window line and thick roof pillars.
 In the hatchback, partially obscured glass at the rear means rear visibility is compromised, which makes the standard rearview camera and blind-spot monitors more than just a convenience, they're practically necessary for the small car.